 Students who are suspended (revoked) of their financial aid must attend school on their own resources (without financial aid) to regain/re-instate their SAP eligibility.
 A student who is suspended (revoked) for the first time also has the option to appeal their SAP status by completing a SAP appeal form.
 Please find the SAP appeal form at the Student Financial Services website in the Satisfactory Academic Progress page.
 Within the SAP appeal form, the student must state the reasons for failing SAP and what will be done to remedy the situation.
 If an appeal is approved, a student is placed on probation-meaning that the student may receive aid with certain conditions and/or requirements.
 With the probation status, an academic plan will be written (statement of requirements and understanding), outlining the requirements to re-establish or continue with SAP eligibility.
-If the requirements are not met at the end of the probation term(s), financial aid will be suspended (revoked) again and an appeal is not allowed.
+If the requirements are not met at the end of the probation term(s), financial aid will be suspended (revoked) again and an appeal is not allowed (one must attend the following term without financial aid).
 Students must also appeal to change their academic plan.
 In the appeal to change an academic plan, it must be state what has happened to make the change necessary and how they will be able to still make satisfactory academic progress.
 An appeal to change the academic plan must be done sooner rather than later to allow the change to be effective toward academic progress.

 Transfer credits which count toward the degree are counted toward the maximum time frame for the program.
 Cumulative GPA’s are reflective of GFU grades only.